-The Supported Employment Program at Clackamas County is designed to help people with mental health issues find and keep a steady job.
+The Supported Employment Program at Clackamas County is designed to help people living with mental health diagnoses find and keep a good job.
 This program is available only to consumers enrolled in mental health services with the Clackamas County.
 Supported Employment can provide you with the confidence and skills you need to be successful at finding and keeping the job you want.

 Why is it important?

-When people work with our Supported Employment program, they are more likely to find a good job, and more likely to keep it.
-We help people earn money, build their savings, and work in the community.
+As an evidence-based program, Supported Employment is nearly 3 times more effective than other vocational approaches in helping people with mental illness work competitively.
+When people work with our Supported Employment program, they are more likely to find a good job — and more likely to keep it.

 Our employment specialists will help you look for jobs right away.
 No waiting around!
 If you are an employer, we can help you find a great employee right away.